 Likewise, after receiving endless exaggerated emails with urgently worded subject lines claiming sale prices are coming to an abrupt end soon, only for those prices to live on well past the deadlines, how can a consumer know the product itself lives up to other marketing claims?

 I could go into an elaborate analysis of every minute detail as to why their email strategy (if you could call it that) doesn’t work, but there’s no need.
-It’s clearly a case of three factors that combine into a lethal cocktail… Receiving incessant emails throughout the day, everyday – strike one; that are largely identical to each other (often pixel for pixel) – strike two; and that continually claim it’s the final opportunity to take advantage of a sale price that seemingly never ends (boy who cried wolf) – strike three, you’re out!
+It’s clearly a case of three factors that combine into a lethal cocktail… Receiving incessant emails throughout the day, everyday – strike one; that are largely identical to each other – strike two; and that continually claim it’s the final opportunity to take advantage of a sale price that seemingly never ends (boy who cried wolf) – strike three, you’re out!